 How much does an AI receptionist cost per month?

 It depends on usage and features.
 Entry-level AI tools may start low, while more capable systems cost more once you add phone coverage, scheduling, integrations, and multi-channel workflows.
+Take Solvea as an example, it costs $30/month for 30k credits (with 1k credits/month for free).
 The best way to estimate cost is to match pricing to your real call and message volume.

 Is an AI receptionist cheaper than a virtual receptionist?